 The Audio Domain drop-down menu lets you choose the scale that QLab uses to fade audio levels.
 This drop-down is only relevant to the Audio Levels tab.

 - Slider domain.
-The slider domain emulates the design of physical sound consoles, maximizing the useful range of audible levels and making a straight fade sound a smooth as possible.
+The slider domain emulates the design of physical sound consoles, maximizing the useful range of audible levels and making a straight fade sound as smooth and natural as possible.

 Check or uncheck the Stop target when done box under the Duration text field depending on whether you would like the target cue to continue playing after the Fade cue is complete, or stop once the Fade is complete.